Sharon Brett

 - Selected Presenter, Federal Courts Junior Scholars Conference, Cornell Law School (April 2025)

-- Selected Presenter, Northeastern University School of Law Junior Scholars Conference (February 2025, Boston, MA)
+- Northeastern University School of Law Junior Scholars Conference (February 2025, Boston, MA)

 - Selected Presenter, New Voices in Civil Rights, AALS Civil Rights Section, AALS Conference (January 2025, San Francisco, CA)